Summer Bridge Program

 Courses

-Program Coordinator: Please contact Professor Bequita Pegram at bvpegram@pvamu.edu
+Program Coordinator: Please contact Anitra Addison at adaddison@pvamu.edu

-The Humanities Summer Bridge Program is a 5-week academic program designed for incoming freshmen majoring in Agriculture, African American Studies, Psychology, Sociology, Social Work, History, Music, Political Science, Communications, and English.
+The Humanities Summer Bridge Program is a 5-week academic program designed for incoming freshmen majoring in African American Studies, Psychology, Sociology, Social Work, History, Music, Political Science, Communications, English and General Studies.
 The Humanities bridge program provides incoming freshmen the chance to complete two college courses before the start of the fall semester.
 Upon completion, students will have 6 hours of college-level coursework.
 Students must be Texas residents (or a Non-Resident on a Presidential or Regents Scholarship) to participate.

 Program Format: On-Campus, Residential